rourabpaul1986/academic_web_scripts/README.md

 ### 1. Write date_loader.txt
 You need made a date_loader.txt. which must have 3 columns in each rows.
-The 1st column stores the date, 2nd column stores the student attendance status (P/A) and finaly the 3rd column should be the serial number of the students. <span style="color: red;">Please be carefull, date_loader.txt must not have any empty lines</span>
+The 1st column stores the date, 2nd column stores the student attendance status (P/A) and finaly the 3rd column should be the serial number of the students. <b>Please be carefull, date_loader.txt must not have any empty lines</b>
 ```
 15/10/2024; P; 1, 3, 5, 7
 18/10/2024; A; 2, 4, 6, 7